Masters of Education

 *Please note: Students pursuing careers in public education will also need to meet state teaching requirements if they wish to teach in public schools.

-Please visit the Programs of Study page to download program requirements and additional information on the Master's Degree in Education program of study.
-(PDF)
+Please visit the Programs of Study page to download program requirements and additional information on the Master's Degree in Education programs of study.

-- All M.Ed. students take the same six core classes in educational leadership and one elective in educational research.
+All M.Ed. students take the same six core classes in educational leadership and one elective and sit for a comprehensive examination.

 - Non-Licensure students take an additional three elective classes for a total program of study of 30 credits.

 - To be licensed in this area, the student must possess Advanced Provisional License as a teacher in Massachusetts or in a state with which Massachusetts has a reciprocal agreement, and have taught for at least three years by the time they apply for licensure.